 3. Take advantage of privacy settings

 In order to keep your social media platforms separate from your professional life, consider customizing your privacy settings.
 This can help limit the personal information and content that others are able to see.
 You are able to control who follows you, who can view what on your profile, and more.
-Even if you have your privacy settings on, always use good judgement in what you are posting.
+Even if you have your privacy settings on, always use good judgment in what you are posting.

 While you may have privacy settings on your social media, all of your friends may not.
 Be sure that if you are tagged in pictures or comments that they are appropriate.
 If it isn't something you want on social media, consider asking your friend to remove the post.